tgjohnst/auto_rnngine/README.md

 # Auto_RNNgine - Automatic RNN training and sampling engine for text synthesis
 Author: Timothy Johnstone, 2017

+## Development never completed and has been paused indefinitely.
+Plenty of similar tools (e.g. Gradio) now exist that accomplish this in a much more elegant way.
+It was a great exercise, though.

 Snakemake-driven pipeline for creating generative text models with tensorflow-char-rnn.
 Produces nice reports comparing models with various parameters.

 (TODO: include some samples of what this can do here)